thatguyintech/100-day-coding-challenge/day19/README.md

 check the neighboring cells to see what the minimal value is that we can place in this cell.

+This solution is `O(n)` to find the 0s, and then `O(n)` to run the BFS.
+My implementation also requires `O(1)` space, although I think it's possible to modify the matrix in-place with some more clever checking.

 ## Code

 [Ruby](./matrixCountours.rb)